Einstein gravity as a gauge theory for the conformal group: Introduction

 Despite being a crucial feature of \eqref{Introduction Cartan-Palatini-Weyl} and \eqref{Introduction Einstein-Hilbert-Weyl}, the invariance under Weyl rescaling is not manifest in either functional.
 And, indeed, it is a generic and unpleasant feature of (the naive approach to) conformal geometry that Weyl rescaling is rather difficult to implement.
 In the study of conformally compact manifolds this leads to a dilemma well-known to practitioners: one either works with the ``physical'' field $\gt = \sigma^{-2} g$, having then a direct geometric interpretation for the field equations but with little control over the boundary behavior, or one works with ``unphysical'' fields $g$ and $\sigma$, with a better geometric interpretation for the boundary conditions but with more complicated field equations and having also to deal with cumbersome Weyl transformations.

-We would like to highlight here that such dilemma can be resolved using more refined tools from conformal geometry.
+Such dilemma can be resolved using more refined tools from conformal geometry.
 Namely, a reformulation of the conformally compact boundary conditions is available in terms of \emph{conformal tractor calculus} \cite{gover_almost_2010,curry_introduction_2018}.
 With this, all fields and their field equations 1) have a well-defined behavior over the whole manifold $M$, including the boundary $\partial M$, 2) have natural geometric interpretations and, most importantly, 3) are manifestly invariant under Weyl transformations.
-The resulting picture is especially compelling and, in our view, superior both conceptually and practically to the ``physical'' and ``unphysical'' metric approaches described above.
-We refer the reader to \cite{bailey_thomass_1994,curry_introduction_2018} for a comprehensive introduction to the tractor formalism in conformal geometry and to \cite{herfray_asymptotic_2020,herfray_tractor_2020} for a discussion of the conformal geometry of null-infinity in terms of tractors.
+The resulting picture is conceptually compelling and was successfully used in \cite{gover_conformal_2007,gover_boundary_2014,gover_poincare-einstein_2015} to produce new (both local and global) differential operators on the boundary of Poincaré--Einstein manifolds and in \cite{herfray_asymptotic_2020,herfray_tractor_2021} to invariantly encode the geometry of gravitational radiation at null-infinity.
+We refer the reader to \cite{bailey_thomass_1994,curry_introduction_2018} for a comprehensive introduction to the tractor formalism in conformal geometry.

-Ultimately, the functional \eqref{Introduction Cartan-Palatini-Weyl} raises two main difficulties which are fundamentally related: one the one hand Weyl invariance is not manifest, on the other hand the geometrical meaning of the field equations is obscure.
-In the present article we will describe how tractor calculus can be used to construct \emph{tractor functionals} for General Relativity which, at the same time, are equivalent to \eqref{Introduction Cartan-Palatini-Weyl}, are manifestly Weyl invariant and whose field equations have direct geometric interpretations (in the context of conformal geometry).
+Ultimately, the functional \eqref{Introduction Cartan-Palatini-Weyl} raises two main difficulties which are fundamentally related: on the one hand Weyl invariance is not manifest, on the other hand the geometrical meaning of the field equations is obscure.
+In the present article we will make use of tractor calculus to construct \emph{tractor functionals} for General Relativity which, at the same time, are equivalent to \eqref{Introduction Cartan-Palatini-Weyl}, are manifestly Weyl invariant and have first order field equations with a direct geometric interpretations (in the context of conformal geometry).